Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 A lift gives access to all the exhibition areas.

-Fully-accessible toilets are located off Gallery Square and between the Café and Ticket Desk.
+Accessible toilets are located off Gallery Square and between the Café and Ticket Desk.

 Assistance dogs only are allowed inside the Museum.
+They are also welcome in the Butterfly House.

-Dogs are allowed in our gardens, but must be kept on leads.
+Dogs are allowed in our Gardens, but must be kept on leads.
 Dogs can be released from their leads in the Meadow Fields.
-Dogs must be kept on leads during events in the gardens (concerts, performances, etc.).
+Dogs must be kept on leads during events in the Gardens (concerts, performances, etc.).

 Baby change and feeding